SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Introduction to Clinical Immunological Tests_Litwin.md

 - ESR - how fast RSCs settle to bottom of tube in 1 hr? faster it settles = higher the ESR. so acute phase reactants would negate that charge and make cells sequester.
 C3 - classic + alt pathways
 C4 - classic pathway only
-- any activations of complement cascade, C3/4 decreases with complement activation secondary to immune complex disease - like HIV, autoantibody dz, vasculitis, SLE,
+- any activations of complement cascade, C3/4 **decreases** with complement activation secondary to immune complex disease bc it gets cleaved - like HIV, autoantibody dz, vasculitis, SLE,

 rheumatoid arthritis
-- rheumatoid factor - typically IgM against Fc portion of igG
+- rheumatoid factor - typically **IgM** against Fc portion of igG
 - can also rarely be IgG/IgA = more severe dz
-- not specific, and can interfere with ELISA testing newer test - anti-cyclic citrullinated peptide - auto-antibodies directed against endogenous citrullinated peptides, highly sensitive + specific
+- **not specific, and can interfere with ELISA testing** newer test - anti-cyclic citrullinated peptide  **Anti-CCP wayyy better-** auto-antibodies directed against endogenous citrullinated peptides, highly sensitive + specific

 connective tissue diseases - anti nuclear antibody testing - antibodies to specific parts of nucleus of cell
 - they order something when there's any inflammatory disease. we can have very specific patterns that correspond to different diseases